collscientiae/documentation/sage/knowl/example.md

 type: tutorial
-title: Introduction to Knowls
+title: Example Knowls

-This is an #example for pointing via a link to the sage module: link[sage/calc.diff].
+This is an #example for  a knowl to the sage module: knowl[sage/calc.diff].

-(which should link back to here, of course ;-)
+and here knowl[sage101|another one with a long custom title].